harrycornell/Research-Project/README.md

 * Next, we will attempt to gauge the extent that each of these variables influence travel-patterns in the real world.
 For this topic, two qualitative surveys will be administered to human subjects.
 The data gathered will be used to inform our model inputs as well as inform any future attempts to apply this methodology to problem areas in the MENA region.

+Our organization of project workflow can be seen below, showing the steps and decisions that were taken and made throughout the project:

 <img src="images/Work Flow.png" width="900" > *Project Work Flow*

 ### 4.1 Participants